Piarco International Airport

 Piarco International Airport is an international airport serving the island of Trinidad and is one of two international airports in Trinidad and Tobago.
 The airport is 30 km east of Downtown Port of Spain, in the suburban town of Piarco.
 The airport is the primary hub and operating base for the country's national airline, as well as the Caribbean's largest airline, Caribbean Airlines.

-Piarco International Airport has direct scheduled service to destinations in the United States, Canada, Central America, South America and Europe.
-It is also a significant transit hub for the Southern Caribbean and serves as the primary connection point for many passengers travelling from Guyana.

 History

-The Piarco Airport opened on 8 January 1931, to serve Venezuela's Compagnie Generale Aeropostale.
+The Piarco Airport opened on 8 January 1931, to serve Venezuela's Compagnie Générale Aéropostale.
 Before this, the Queen's Park Savannah, the Mucurapo Field, and the Cocorite Docks (for flying boats) were used as airstrips to serve the island.

-In World War II the original airfield was used by the Royal Navy for the Fleet Air Arm No. 1 Observer Training School with the base known as RNAS Piarco (HMS Goshawk).
-The following squadrons were based there until disbanding in 1945: